 At the end of the E3 cinematic trailer for Cyberpunk 2077, the main character, V, finds himself (or herself-depending on player choice), down on the ground, emerging from unconsciousness.
 V is then confronted by a being, who appears to actually glitch out for a moment.
 Is V dreaming?
 The character tells you to “wake the f*ck up Samurai, we have a city to burn.”
 The being is portrayed by none other than Keanu Reeves, a man seemingly at the height of his career presently thanks to the success of the John Wick films, his standout worthy role in Toy Story 4 and the revival of Bill and Ted in 2020.

-Keanu was tapped to play Johnny Silverhand in July 2018, fairly late in a video game development cycle when you consider its April 2020 release date [update: this game is now scheduled to released in November 2020).
+Keanu was tapped to play Johnny Silverhand in July 2018, fairly late in a video game development cycle when you consider its April 2020 release date [update: this game is now scheduled to released in December 2020 after multiple delays).
 His involvement with The Matrix films and Johnny Mnemonic were a huge draw in bringing Reeves on board with the project.
 Keanu just didn’t lend his voice and likeness to the role either; he also did the motion capture for Johnny and got to play around with his mannerisms and behaviours.
 And Keanu isn’t playing a random cameo or anything either in 2077.
 Johnny sounds like he’ll be around for a good chunk of the day, being the actor with the 2nd most amount of dialogue in the whole entire game and I would imagine he’s the Cortana of this particular game-Cortana being the AI companion of the Master Chief in the Halo franchise.
 But even though he’s around you so much, that doesn’t mean Johnny’s alive and well.
 I say that because Johnny Silverhand is actually dead in the world of Cyberpunk. a dystopian future where mega-corporations rule and crime is blatant at every level.
 So how is Johnny able to help V?

 Despite being a brand new game for CD Projekt Red, Cyberpunk isn’t a new IP, as it was a tabletop RPG game created by Mike Pondsmith.
 Being a role-playing game, there is a lot of lore and history in this universe and that’s where we first got introduced to Johnny in Cyberpunk 2013, which is, as you can see, decades prior to the events of the video game.
 In this universe, Johnny is a Rockerboy, a subset faction made up of musicians who are inspired by the punk rock movement who fight against authority and corporate sellouts.
 Johnny was the frontman of a band called Samurai, a “chrome rock” band.
 V wears a Samurai jacket in all of the promotional material for 2077 at this point in time, suggesting he/she is a fan of the music.